 Principle A, control of data, implies that data should remain as much as possible in the hands of the actors concerned (e.g. the farmers), that full control of access should be possible, but also that queries or requests for data should be for specific purposes.
-Principle B, interoperability with other systems, means there is no expectation that a specific system will be adopted by all stakeholders, only that interoperability with past and future systems should be designed in.
-Principle C, avoiding vendor lock-in, implies that a standards-based, semantic technology driven approach is inevitable, and this implies use or reuse of widely accepted ontologies.
+Principle B, interoperability with other systems, means there is no expectation that a specific system will be adopted by all stakeholders, only that interoperability with past and future systems should be built into the design.
+Principle C, avoiding vendor lock-in, implies that a standards-based, semantic technology driven approach is inevitable, and consequently the use or reuse of widely accepted ontologies.

 From a practical perspective data sharing has meant the application of semantic technologies, and to a greater or lesser extent the adoption of the FAIR data principles [14].
 As demonstrated below, this has meant the use of ontologies, URIs, and some degree of reasoning.
 The Findability of data is ensured through the use of a registry and a discovery directory, the Accessibility of data is ensured by the use of standardised protocols integrated with access control, Interoperability of data is ensured by the (re)use of widely used ontologies/vocabularies that are accessible online, and the Reusability of data is ensured by using community standards and by ensuring data provenance is a consequence of data ownership and control.
-Obviously here the target is the relevant agrifood community rather that the wider scientific research community.
+Obviously here the target is the relevant agrifood community rather than the wider scientific research community.

-The rest of this paper describes the technology developed and deployed for the project and is structured as follows: Section 2 provides a review of related work, followed in Section 3 with an overview of the use cases (pilots) which have informed the design choices and the consequent requirements.
-Section 4 describes the semantic model developed for the project.
-In section 5, the overall architecture is presented followed by a worked example in Section 6.
-A discussion performance and feasibility is followed by conclusions and future work.
+The rest of this paper describes the technology developed and deployed for the project and is structured as follows: Section 3 provides an overview of pilot requirements (i.e. needs assessment) and competency questions, followed by a description of the overall architecture in Section 4.
+Section 5 describes the semantic model developed for the project, followed by a worked example from the frozen food pilot in Section 6.
+Section 7 describes relevant related work, followed by a discussion of certain limitations in Section 8.
+This is followed by a conclusion and outline of future work.